Assael turns down US cash and becomes employee-owned

 An independent chairman will be appointed at the end of next month to complete the trust, which will pay for the ownership of the company according to profits over the next decade.

-The employee-ownership structure is becoming increasingly popular with practices in the UK, with Orms last year becoming the 16th top-100 firm to make the switch from the traditional model.
+The employee-ownership structure is becoming increasingly popular with practices in the UK.
+Last year Orms and MSMR became the 16th and 17th top-100 firms to make the switch from the traditional set up.
 The so-called ‘John Lewis model’ was pioneered in the architecture sector by Make when it launched in 2004.

 ‘Our main motivation is to have succession in place so what we’ve built up over all these years carries on,’ said Assael.
 ‘It’s all about legacy and making sure the staff who helped us build the company play a role in owning and running it.